 - When to Travel in Italy: Summer in Italy can be hot and crowded, especially on the coast.
 Consider traveling in spring or fall.
 You're more likely to find bargains and fewer tourists.
 If you spend time indoors in museums, try winter travel for the best bargains.

 - Saving Money on Food: Many restaurants offer a reasonable set menu at noon.
 Eat your big meal then and have pizza or a picnic in the evening.
 Shopping at local food markets not only helps you save money but allows you to mingle with locals.
-See " How to Shop For Food in Italy" for more about open-air markets and grocery stores.
-When eating at a restaurant in a... tourist area, walk a couple blocks away for better prices.
-If breakfast isn't included in your hotel rate, go to a local bar for your coffee and pastry.
+When eating at a restaurant in a tourist area, walk a couple blocks away for better prices.
+If breakfast isn't included in... your hotel rate, go to a local bar for your coffee and pastry.
 In many cities, sitting at a table will cost more than standing at the bar.